Home 2025 Reviews News Old News DarkChat Awards Who are We? Interview Archive Review Archive Contact

-2025 DarkChat Awards Nominations
+2025 DarkChat Awards - winners announced

 As this year's Fringe begins to fade into the dim and distant past what better way to relive some of your favourite moments with the 2025 DarkChat awards.

-You can see the full list of nominations here
+You can see the full details here

 And so it ends almost as